Kaligraphy247/cpu_limiter/README.md

 - This scripts limits the number of cores your cpu uses.
 - This may or may not help you save battery on Laptops.
 - Now if you have a desktop, why the hell would you want to do this?
+- Feel free to checkout the src code
 # DO THIS AT YOUR OWN RISK!!